Methodology and Sources

 Occasionally, other sources also provided information that deepened our understanding of these individuals and the racial violence they faced, particularly Alabama Supreme Court cases at the Alabama Department of Archives and History.

-Unless otherwise noted, photographs on this website were taken by participants in the project at the sites at which these individuals were lynched.
+Unless otherwise noted, photographs on this website were taken by project participants at the sites at which these individuals were lynched.
 We also collected soil from these lynching sites in remembrance of the victims, in conjunction with the Equal Justice Initiative Community Remembrance Project, and displayed the collections and our research in an exhibit in the Troy University Library during the summer and fall of 2018.

 We want to recognize the excellent work other students, historians, and organizations are performing to document lynchings and commemorate the victims.